Elementary Standards-Based Report Cards

 - Aligns with grading models used in secondary schools, higher education, and even professional evaluations, where skills mastery is key.

-Dr. Sara Missett, Director of Elementary Education, presented to the School Board in October 2024 the rationale of adopting a SBRC for all elementary grades.
-You may view the Standards-Based Report Card Powerpoint Presentation or watch the recording from the School Board Presentation.
-In addition, we will continue to update this webpage with new information.
+Dr. Sara Missett, Director of Elementary Education, presented the rationale of adopting a SBRC for all elementary grades to the School Board in October 2024.
+You can view the Standards-Based Report Card Powerpoint Presentation or watch the recording from the School Board Presentation by clicking the blue buttons.